• Traction control warning light on

 • Vehicle at operating temperature

-The brake pressure sensor is typically located near the master cylinder or integrated into the ABS module.
+The TCS control valve is typically located near the brake master cylinder or within the ABS module.